-'''

-(psamm-env) $ psamm-import-bigg list
+(psamm-env) \$ psamm-import-bigg list

-'''

 This will show the available models as well as their names.
 You can then import any of these models to YAML format.
-For example, using the following command to import the E. coli iJO1366 model from the BiGG database:
+For example, using the following command to import the E. coli iJO1366 [Orth11] model from the BiGG database:

-'''

-(psamm-env) $ psamm-import-bigg iJ01366 --dest converted_json_model_bigg/
+(psamm-env) \$ psamm-import-bigg iJO1366 --dest converted_json_model_bigg/

-'''

-Note: To use psamm-import-bigg you must have internet access so that the models can be downloaded from the online BiGG database.
+Note: To use psamm-import-bigg you must have internet access to download the models remotely.

-2.4 YAML Format and Model Organization
+YAML Format and Model Organization